Staying Focused in a World Full of Distractions | U of T Magazine - U of T Magazine

 Inzlicht believes part of the answer has to do with a lack of goals.
 When we’re scrolling, we often have no specific purpose.
 “We are goal-setting and goal-seeking animals,” he says.
 “We thrive when we have goals.
 It helps organize our lives and gives us purpose.
 Not having goals is a recipe for unhappiness and probably poor health.”
 In a 2025 paper in the journal Cognition, Inzlicht and his colleagues reported that adding effort to a task makes it more meaningful.
 They are now looking into how pairing effort with personal goals helps offset boredom and disengagement.

 The goal does not have to be work-related.
 It could be socializing with friends more often, gardening or fixing up the house.
-“Some people even set goals to have sex with their spouse and set schedules!” he adds.
+“Some people even set goals to have sex with their spouse and create schedules!” he adds.
 “It’s about finding ways to make your leisure time more meaningful and yourself less prone to boredom.
 Because when we set a goal, engage in an effort and make progress toward that goal, we feel more satisfied.”

 Digital illustration of a woman crouched down over a clay pot, working the soil, next to a small garden of grass and shrubs